kavon/autotune/README.md

 # autotune
 A program that discovers good LLVM passes for GHC.
 Based on OpenTuner.

-**NOTE** This repository is still early on in development, so it does not *yet* optimize Haskell programs.
-Eventually I will structure this tuner so it works for any compiler that uses LLVM.
+**NOTE** This repository is still early on in development, so it currently optimizes some simple C++ programs.
+Eventually it will optimize Haskell programs.
+I will try to structure this tuner so it works for any compiler that uses LLVM.

 ## setup